rachit9876/CommentAnalyzer/README.md

 ---

-## 🚀 Quickstart

-Open your terminal or command prompt and paste all of them one by one:
+## Open your terminal or command prompt and paste all of them one by one:

 ```bash
 cd C:\